webhintio/webhintio.github.io/architecture/server.md

 The deployment process is fully automated:

-1. `master` branch build is triggered in [Travis][travis] (e.g. by code or documentation change).
+1. `master` branch build is triggered in [Azure Pipelines][ap] (e.g. by code or documentation change).
-1. build passes and executes `.travis/update-site.sh`.
+1. build passes and executes `helpers/update-site.sh`.
    This script will copy the required files for the deployment and push them into a local Git on Azure in the staging environment.
 1. The staging environment will be tested with `webhint` to make sure everything is alrigh.
-If so, the code will get into production via `.travis/swap.sh`.
+If so, the code will get into production after swapping slots in the Azure WebApp.

 ## Production configuration